SFDO-Tooling/CumulusCI/docs/cheat_sheet.md

 To see what org configurations are available, run `cci org list`.
 You can provide those names to any of the commands in this guide.
 Common examples include `dev`, `qa`, `beta`, and `release`.
-Org names are associated with a scratch org definition file stored in the project\'s `orgs` directory.
+Org names are associated with a scratch org definition file stored in the project's `orgs` directory.
 The definition file determines how the scratch org is set up.

-It\'s not necessary to name your own orgs, but you may choose to do so if, for example, you\'d like to maintain multiple orgs of the same type.
+It's not necessary to name your own orgs, but you may choose to do so if, for example, you'd like to maintain multiple orgs of the same type.

 ### Name a new scratch org